-HONORS SPANISH II Level III
+HONORS SPANISH II

 As a continuation of Honors Spanish I, Honors Spanish II continues to challenge the academically advanced student.
 As they study the culture and geography of Ecuador, the Dominican Republic, Argentina and Costa Rica, they will be able to describe household items, plan and prepare for a party from writing the invitations to assigning chores to help prepare for the day of the event, as well as Spanish-speaking enclaves in the United States.
 They will also be able to express more engaging and age-appropriate topics such as personal health and exercise habits, write emails to friends discussing personal events and vacations, and create and perform a phone conversation in a variety of situations.
 Students will be challenged with independent and group projects and presentations such as interpreting and creating real estate listings, regularly scheduled oral proficiency evaluations, create and maintain a writing journal displaying a variety of writing styles in the target language.
 Authentic articles, advertisements and television programs will be utilized in order to engage and expose students to useful and everyday Spanish in addition to traditional Castilian Spanish.
 The majority of the class is conducted in Spanish in order to create an immersion-like environment.
 At the end of the course, students will be able to read children's literature in Spanish and be able to teach others new vocabulary and conduct comprehension activities with their classmates.
+From the first day of class you will be exposed to the Spanish language since this class will be taught in Spanish.
+You will be given the opportunity to use Spanish every day and develop your skills in speaking, listening, reading and writing.
+We will use a variety of comprehensible input methodologies to improve the student's Spanish skills and enhance their language acquisition.

-HONORS SPANISH III

-High School Dual Credit
+HONORS SPANISH III High School Dual Credit